A Path to Peace of Mind

 If you have a condition that requires surgical excision, the tissue removed will be submitted for analysis just as is a biopsy.

-• At Convergent Knoxville, every specimen is important.
+• At KDL Pathology, every specimen is important.
 Depending on the test performed, most tests are completed and reported to the ordering physician within 24 hours of receiving the specimen into the laboratory.
 Certain tests may take longer.
 Results are sent directly to the physician, who will contact you when your pathology report has been received.

 The fee for biopsy service includes transportation of the sample to the laboratory, external examination of the sample, processing of the sample into a microscopic slide, review of the slide by a dermatopathologist, and reporting results to your doctor.